-There are currently 454,578 Peoples Bancorp shares held short by investors – that's known as Peoples Bancorp's "short interest".
-This figure is 2.8% up from 442,103 last month.
+There are currently 287,827 Peoples Bancorp shares held short by investors – that's known as Peoples Bancorp's "short interest".
+This figure is 48.7% down from 561,232 last month.

 There are a few different ways that this level of interest in shorting Peoples Bancorp shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Peoples Bancorp.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Peoples Bancorp.

 Find out more about how you can short Peoples Bancorp stock.

 Dividend payout ratio: 49.65% of net profits

 Recently Peoples Bancorp has paid out, on average, around 49.65% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 4.36% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Peoples Bancorp shareholders could enjoy a 4.36% return on their shares, in the form of dividend payments.
 In Peoples Bancorp's case, that would currently equate to about $1.42 per share.

 While Peoples Bancorp's payout ratio might seem fairly standard, it's worth remembering that Peoples Bancorp may be investing much of the rest of its net profits in future growth.

 Peoples Bancorp's most recent dividend payout was on 15 August 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 29 July 2021 (the "ex-dividend date").